Hope fades for 44 crew as search for missing Argentina submarine continues

 The navy has said the vessel's captain reported that water entered the snorkel and caused one of the submarine's batteries to short circuit.

-The captain later communicated by satellite phone that the problem had been contained, the navy says.
-Some hours later, the explosion was detected.
+The captain later communicated by satellite phone that the problem had been contained.

+Some hours later, an explosion was detected near the time and place where the San Juan was last heard from.

 A navy spokesman said this week that the blast could have been triggered by a "concentration of hydrogen" caused by the battery problem reported by the captain.